nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Capturing values from an outer scope

-Closures can also remember values  declared in some outer scope and then use them for processing when invoked. if it must be done explicitly.
+Closures can also remember values  declared in some outer scope and then use them for processing when invoked.
+If it must be done explicitly.
 There are some restrictions on the kind of external values that can be closed over.
-Only immutable variables like those created with the 'let' keyword or parameters to a custom command  can be captured in a closure.
-Mutable variables created with the 'mut' keyword cannot be captured in a closure.
-However, you can mutate an $env variable if used by the '--env' flag passed to the 'do' keyword.
+Only immutable variables like those created with the `let` keyword or parameters to a custom command  can be captured in a closure.
+Mutable variables created with the `mut` keyword cannot be captured in a closure.
+However, you can mutate an `$env` variable if used by the `--env` flag passed to the `do` keyword.

 ```nu
 def "create lambda" [x: int] {